zkat/talks/2015-11-nodefest/slides.md

 <`"peerDependencies": {"grunt-cli": "5.0"}`>

-peerDependencies!

-This change is a big reason why npm went to 3.0 -- it's a big change from how peerDeps used to work.
+The other breaking change in npm@3 was one we did for peerDependencies!
+It's actually a small but significant change in how peerDeps used to work.

 Maybe you used them before, maybe you didn't... but the most important thing to know now is `peerDependencies` doesn't cause anything to get installed anymore.